yoctoproject/poky/documentation/ref-manual/variables.rst

       appear in ``DISTRO_FEATURES`` within the current configuration, then the recipe will be skipped, and if the build system attempts to build the recipe then an error will be triggered.

+   :term:`REQUIRED_VERSION`
+      If there are multiple versions of a recipe available, this variable determines which version should be given preference.
+      :term:`REQUIRED_VERSION` works in exactly the same manner as :term:`PREFERRED_VERSION`, except that if the specified version is not available then an error message is shown and the build fails immediately.

+      If both :term:`REQUIRED_VERSION` and :term:`PREFERRED_VERSION` are set for the same recipe, the :term:`REQUIRED_VERSION` value applies.

    :term:`RM_WORK_EXCLUDE`
       With ``rm_work`` enabled, this variable specifies a list of recipes